-In addition to the list of collaborators, scientists and staff already acknowledged in Bélanger et al. (2022) and Cyr et al. (2022), the authors would like to specifically thank C. Layton, P. S. Galbraith, B. Cisewski and other contributors to the ICES Report on Ocean Climate (IROC; https://ocean.ices.dk/iroc/) who provided valuable time series used to calculated the different composite indices of this this report.
-The authors thank the Working Group on Oceanic Hydrography (WGOH) of the International Council for the Exploration of the Sea (ICES) for facilitating this research.
+In addition to the list of collaborators, scientists and staff already acknowledged in Bélanger et al. (2024) and Cyr et al. (2024), the authors would like to specifically thank C. Layton, J. Coyne, P. S. Galbraith, D. Hebert, P. Fratantoni, B. Cisewski, I. Yashayaev and other contributors to the ICES Report on Ocean Climate (IROC; https://ocean.ices.dk/iroc/) who provided valuable time series used to calculated the different composite indices of this this report.